The narcissist has hurt you so many times.

 In other words, they basically stop existing.
 You just cut them out of your life altogether.
 This approach is the most extreme one you can take.
 However, it also tends to be the most effective if you want to move on with your life.

 Instead, focus on living your life.
 Focus on finding your happiness and your sense of success and love.
-That approach inadvertently offers the very best revenge.
+That approach inadvertently offers the very best way to take revenge.